fltk-rs/fltk-decl/README.md

 # fltk-decl
-Use a declarative language (json5, json, xml, toml) to describe your fltk-rs gui, with support for hot-reloading of your gui file.
+Use a declarative language (json5, json, yaml, xml, toml) to describe your fltk-rs gui, with support for hot-reloading of your gui file.
 The crate is designed to be as permissive as possible.
 So wrong keys or values will be ignored.
 Normally only changing a widget's id at runtime would cause an error!

 ## Usage
 In your Cargo.toml: